PHOENIX PREMISES LIABILITY ATTORNEY

 If an injury occurred to you on someone’s property, you could seek fair compensation for the defendant’s negligence.
 However, there are a few steps we recommend you take before jumping into a personal injury claim.
 Below, we list the steps to take after an accident occurred.

 - First and foremost, seek medical attention.
 This both keeps you safe and helps your case.
 Having medical records about your injuries will closely tie those injuries to the accident.
+Some important symptoms to look for after a fall include pain, dizziness, fatigue, and others.

 - Report the accident to the right person.
 Depending on where your accident occurred, the right person will vary.
 If you’re in a business, this will be the manager or business owner.
 If you’re in a residential property, this will be the landlord or HOA.
 Having an incident report from one of these parties will help your case.